Skip to content

 At the Forrester event, we hosted an exclusive, invite-only dinner with LeanData and invited a number of accounts we are targeting.

 After the event had passed, we then sent them our CMO Alice de Courcy’s ‘Diary of a First Time CMO’ as a follow-up.
-Began our one-on-one personalised LinkedIn campaign, and increased our account penetration activities.
+This began our one-on-one personalised LinkedIn campaign, and increased our account penetration activities.

 This resulted in a $75,000 opportunity.